tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

   Example: `image_url_postfix = '/gasmeter_last.npy' #include forward slash`. <br/>
   With these examples, the final URL will be `http://192.168.0.14:8080/gasmeter_last.npy` <br/>

-**Configuration of Local Operations**
+**Configuration of Local Operations**<br/>
+_See the [Alignment and Coordinates Doc](./readme_media/Align_Coordinates.pdf) for help in determining some of the configured values below._
 * `data_path` - The directory where gasmeter_analyzer will read/write files to.
   For example, I use an old HA Python venv directory: `data_path = "/opt/homeassistant/venv_3.8/"` <br/>
 * `ROTATE_IMAGE` - Number of degress to rotate the image around its center.
 Positive values of degrees will rotate the image counterclockwise. <br/>
   Example: `ROTATE_IMAGE = +0.5`
-* `CIRCLE_RADIUS` - The distance, in number of pixels, from the center of the needle's axis of rotation to the tip of the needle.
-(See Alignment pdf) <br/>
+* `CIRCLE_RADIUS` - The distance, in number of pixels, from the center of the needle's axis of rotation to the tip of the needle. <br/>
   Example:  `CIRCLE_RADIUS = 107`
 * `gauge_centers` - The (x,y) coordinates, in number of pixels, for the center of the needle's axis of rotation.  (x=0,y=0) is located at the uppermost leftmost corner of the image.
 The (x,y) values are always positive.
-(See Alignment pdf).
 The coordinates are configured using a Python list structure with the first item representing the least signficant gauge digit (the gauge at the upper right from the Itron picture above), and the last item representing the most significant gauge digit (the gauge at the upper left from the Itron picture above). <br/>
   Example:
   ```
   gauge_centers = [